Learn more about the specialized techniques for artistic painting by clicking on the following links.

 Now… students of “all ages” enjoy

-For the last three years Don has
+For the last number of years Don has

 been instrumental in developing art